kartonfarkas/api_docs/source/suite/emails/launch_unsubscribe.rst

      - Comments
    * - launch_list_id
      - int
-     - ID on the basis of which contacts who clicked on the unsubscribe link can be identified.
+     - ID used to identify which contacts clicked the unsubscribe link.
-       In the case of on event emails, there is no availability limit for the launch_list_id.
-For batch emails, it lasts for 2 months.
+       When using batch emails, the data is available for 2 months only.
+In the case of on-event emails there is no limit for the launch_list_id data availability.
      -
    * - email_id
      - int